The below editorial is an excerpt from our full review.

 Fiat has never managed to crack the Focus-sized family hatchback sector.
 Over the last few decades we've had a succession of models - the Bravo and Brava twins, the Stilo, and, most recently, another Bravo line-up.
 None of them made any real impact on folk much more likely to either buy Ford's best seller or the latest versions of Vauxhall's Astra or Volkswagen's Golf.
 In recent years, it looked as if Fiat might be abandoning this traditional market segment in favour of more specialised Crossover models like their 500X.
 But cars like that still sell in something of a niche, so the Italian brand has, once more, turned it's hand to creating a conventional contender in this class.
 Arguably the last time the brand was truly competitive here was with its Tipo family hatch, which sold between 1988 and 1995.
 It's appropriate then, that this current model also wears a 'Tipo' badge.

 The smart styling won't disguise the fact that this is unlikely to be the sharpest handling car in its sector, but we reckon it's close enough to the class leaders to satisfy most potential buyers.
-The engine range includes three options in total.
-There is a single turbo diesel unit - a 1.6-litre MultiJet II with an output of 120hp and 320Nm.
-This 1.6-litre diesel engine can also be combined with a six-speed TCT twin-clutch auto transmission.
-The petrol engine range kicks off with a 1.4-litre 16v powerplant producing 95hp and 125Nm, then moves on to a 1.4 T-Jet turbo petrol variant with 120hp and 206Nm.
+The engine range includes two petrol options.
+Most Tipos will be ordered with a 1.4-litre 16v powerplant producing 95hp and 125Nm.
+Avoid the Saloon and you'll also be offered an alternative 1.4 T-Jet turbo petrol variant with 120hp and 206Nm.
+If you want the single diesel unit - a 1.6-litre MultiJet II with an output of 120hp and 320Nm - you'll need the SW estate or the hatch.
+All units come with manual transmission.
 The Tipo's roadgoing demeanour has been set up to favour relaxed comfort rather than any kind of dynamic drive.
 You can see why: this is, after all, a car designed primarily around the needs of buyers in developing countries who simply want to get comfortably from A to B. So there's no trick suspension for fancy ride quality, torque vectoring for classy cornering or ridiculously powerful engine options that hardly anyone will buy.
 Where Turin has had modern carry-over technology it can use - the engines, the modular platform, the Uconnect infotainment technology - then that's been thrown into the development mix, but the over-riding priority here has been in the creation of the best possible car for the lowest possible price.

 To see the full road test text contact us on 0330 0020 227